radius-project/design-notes/architecture/2024-10-deploymenttemplate-controller.md

   // Parameters is the ARM JSON parameters for the template.
   Parameters string `json:"parameters"`

-  // Scope is the resource id of the Radius scope.
-  Scope string `json:"scope,omitempty"`
+  // ProviderConfig specifies the scope for resources ProviderConfig *ProviderConfig `json:"providerConfig,omitempty"`

   // Resource is the resource id of the deployment.
   Resource string `json:"resource,omitempty"`